-Our original stakeholder mapping and group identification, which included the development of a stakeholder engagement plan, was determined during the Bisha project’s environmental and social impact assessment process.
+Our original stakeholder mapping and group identification, which included the development of a Stakeholder Engagement Plan, was determined during the Bisha project’s environmental and social impact assessment process.
 Stakeholders are identified by their potential impact (direct or indirect) by the project and their relationship to the overall project area.
-More specifically, this means all people who live, use or have cultural ties to lands and resources within the footprint or zone of influence of the Bisha Mine (4-34 km) radius.
-This includes our main stakeholder community populations in Mogoraib, Adi Ibrihim, Jimel, Aderat, and Tekreret, as well as authorizing government and regulatory bodies in Eritrea that have jurisdiction over resources potentially affected by the Bisha Mine.
+More specifically, this means all people who live, use or have cultural ties to lands and resources within the footprint or zone of influence of the Bisha Mine (between 4 to 34 km).
+This includes our main stakeholder community populations in Mogoraib, Adi Ibrihim, Jimel, Adarat, and Tekeret, as well as authorizing government and regulatory bodies in Eritrea that have jurisdiction over resources potentially affected by the Bisha Mine.
 We engage regularly with these local communities because their concerns and feedback are important to us.

 The BMSC Social Responsibility Policy includes a commitment to actively consult with local communities to identify and resolve environmental and social issues.
 Seven Community Liaison Officers (CLOs) are situated in nearby villages to provide local residents with general information and operations updates regarding the Bisha Mine, to discuss issues or discuss any complaints and to facilitate job applications.
 BMSC engages on a regular basis with the Sub Zoba Dighe Administration (including the Ministry offices for Agriculture and Health), Gash Barka Regional Administration Office; and National Government stakeholders, including those Ministry offices that have permitting, approval, and monitoring function of the Bisha Mine, also are represented by the Impact Review Committee (IRC).
 In addition, the Company plays an active role in local and national events, such as the Eritrean Independence Day celebrations, Annual Women’s Day, and the 2016 Eritrean Expo.

 2016 Engagement Activities